 Unknown flags become @payload fields automatically.
 Kebab-case flags are converted to camelCase (e.g., --dry-run becomes @dryRun).

-@payload is always available as {} even when no flags are passed — scripts can safely reference @payload fields without checking whether payload was injected.
+@payload is always {} when no flags are passed — safe to reference fields without checking.

 Language SDKs